timothysanders/cs-031/README.md

 This course is based on UC Berkeley's "Data 8: The Foundations of Data Science" course.

+Materials for Data 8 Spring 2022 can be found [here](http://www.data8.org/sp22/) and additional code assets can be found on [GitHub](https://github.com/data-8/materials-sp22)

 ## Office Hours
 - Thursday 1:00-2:00PM (In person)
 - Tuesday & Thursday 4:00-5:00PM (Online)